Auto Loan Glossary

 Retail Blue Book Value

 The approximate value of a used car if sold privately or by a dealership.
-A publication of Kelley Blue Book, Inc. is one of several standard references used to determine the value of used vehicles.
+Kelley Blue Book is one of several standard references used to determine the value of used vehicles.
 The value is sometimes called the "Blue Book Value."
-Blue Books typically show a wholesale value and a retail value for each vehicle.
+Blue Books typically show a wholesale value and a retail value for each vehicle based on a number of criteria.

 A loan that is secured by collateral.